My name is Lisa Major, I am a part-time blogger, a purple belt in Brazilian Jiu-Jitsu and a black belt in Judo.

 What you can expect from The Jiu-Jitsu Flow ?

 Over the years I have competed, changed gyms, traveled, got injured, manipulated my weight to increase or decrease, and gained a wealth of experience on the Brazilian Jiu-Jitsu Lifestyle.
 Along the way I’ve had many questions, and I’m sure to have more as my journey continues.
 The Jiu-Jitsu flow aims to bring to you the best articles on Brazilian Jiu-Jitsu.
 Answering the questions we are all wondering.
-Interviewing Fighters,covering Jiu-jitsu News and product reviews.
+Interviewing competitors, covering Jiu-jitsu news and product reviews.
 If you would like to get in touch and tell me about your journey or something you would like to promote.
 You can contact me at: